-488.1 (.2) International Business Management Prerequisite: Mgt 381.1 (.2) or 382.0.
+488.1 (.2) International Business Management

+Prerequisite: Mgt 381.1 (.2) or 382.0.

 An introduction to the nature of environment of international business management including the study of multinational corporations, intercultural differences and their effects on management style and policy and execution.
+The focus of discussion and presentation will be on managment systems in North and South America, Europe, the Communist Bloc, Middle East, South-East Asia, and Japan.

-489.1 (.2) Business Pollcy
+489.1 (.2) Business Policy